Comparison

 Doing your own marketing is a sound choice for a solo founder who genuinely wants to learn the craft and has the hours to give it.
 Early on, that hands-on knowledge is worth something.

 The honest catch: marketing now spans brand, website, ads, social, SEO and AI, and the tools change every few months.
-Learning all of it well takes six to twelve months — months your competitors spend selling.
+Learning all of it well takes six to twelve months, and those are months your competitors spend selling.
 If you have fewer than ten hours a week to spare, the time you lose to a steep learning curve usually costs more than an integrated team would.
 The real question is not the monthly fee.
 It is what a slow start costs the business you are trying to grow.

 Want a recommendation for your specific business?